DATASET_GRADIENT

-The function of DATASET_GRADIENT
+The function of DATASET_GRADIENT is to associate

 specified tree nodes to numeric values, which is displayed as a colored

 rectangle outside the tree.
-The DATASET_GRADIENT
+The DATASET_GRADIENT template

 belongs to the “Basic graphics” class (refer to the Class